Vietnam.vn - Nền tảng quảng bá Việt Nam

 Eukaryotes are cells or organisms that have a membrane-bound nucleus.
 They are the basis of complex multicellular life that includes all animals, plants, and fungi, as well as many unicellular organisms.

-“The origin of eukaryotic cells has long remained a mystery,” wrote a team from East China Normal University and Shenzhen University in a paper published in the prestigious scientific journal Nature earlier this month.
+“The origin of eukaryotic cells has long remained a mystery,” a team from East China Normal University and Shenzhen University wrote in a paper published in the prestigious scientific journal Nature earlier this month.

 The team's findings support the hydrogen hypothesis of the origin of eukaryotes, challenging previous findings about the genealogy of this common ancestor.

-Since eukaryotic evolution enabled the development of complex life on Earth, understanding the origin of this cell could provide further insights into the evolution of life.
+Because eukaryotic evolution enabled the development of complex life on Earth, understanding the origin of this cell could provide further insights into the evolution of life.

 This could also have important implications for the search for life in outer space – by shedding light on the conditions and processes that might allow complex life to emerge elsewhere in the universe.